IRL (2013 film): Plot

 Elias wakes up in the hospital, where Stefan angrily berates him for not telling him about the bullying and the drugs.
 Stefan asks Elias what he can do to help, and Elias asks him that there's only one thing he wants to do.
 After being discharged from the hospital, Elias records a suicide letter on video and says goodbye to his friends and family.
 That night, Sc4rlet appears in his room, and we realize that she never stepped off the train in the beginning, and that Elias has been envisioning her to help him.
 She spends the night, comforting him.
 The next day, he boards the ferry to Åland, where Sc4rlet appears once again, asking if he is sure about what he is doing.
-He sets up his camera to record, and jumps off the ferry in the middle of the sea.
+He sets up his camera to record and jumps off the ferry in the middle of the sea.

-Three days later, Stefan is watching a news report about his sons disappearance and suspected suicide.
+Three days later, Stefan is watching a news report about his son's disappearance and suspected suicide.
 The next day a memorial is held at his school, where the students mourn Elias.
-As the principal takes the stage to give a speech, Adam cuts into the projector feed, playing Elias' suicide note to the entire school, who watch in shock as he exposes Agnes and her friends, before cutting to the unedited video of incident, revealing Agnes and her friends as they truly are.
-As the students struggle to grasp with what they have seen, Elias appears on the gallery behind them, alive and well.
+As the principal takes the stage to give a speech, Adam cuts into the projector feed, playing Elias' suicide note to the entire school, who watch in shock as he exposes Agnes and her friends, before cutting to the unedited video of the incident, revealing Agnes and her friends as they truly are.
+As the students struggle to come to grips with what they have seen, Elias appears on the gallery behind them, alive and well.
 A quick flashback reveals that Elias had jumped to a deck below, where his father caught him.
 They then faked the disappearance and suicide, with the faked suicide video as "evidence", in order to bring attention to the bullying.

-Some time later, Stefan, Elias and Jonas, a family once again, is watching an interview with Stefan on television, where he is questioned about the ethics of Elias faking his death like he did.
+Some time later, Stefan, Elias, and Jonas, a family once again, are watching an interview with Stefan on television, where he is questioned about the ethics of Elias faking his death like he did.
 Stefan then responds that bullying is never taken seriously, "not until someone dies.
 We needed someone to die, so that the world could see the truth."
-A vision of Sc4rlet appears once again, smiling to Elias, who, for the first time, can smile again.
-He decides to find her; and using the number she texted him from earlier in the film, tracks her down, learning that her real name is Scarlet Friedmann.
-The film then ends with Elias finally meeting Scarlet, who recognizes him from the train and tells him that she waited for him at the station and was sad when he never showed up, but is glad that he finally had the courage to meet her.
+A vision of Sc4rlet appears once again, smiling at Elias, who, for the first time, can smile again.
+He decides to find her and, using the number she texted him from earlier in the film, tracks her down, learning that her real name is Scarlet Friedmann.
+The film then ends with Elias finally meeting Scarlet, who recognizes him from the train and tells him that she waited for him at the station and was sad when he never showed up, but is glad that he finally dared to meet her.